FAQ / Technical Guidebook

 FAQs and useful information on using office chair casters.

 - soft floor = hard casters

 This is a safety feature.
 Office chair casters are equipped with a load-dependent brake.
 This means they lock if there is no load that stops the office chair from rolling away uncontrolled when standing up.
-When loading again, thus when you sit back down, the brake releases and the casters can run free.
+When loaded, thus when you sit back down, the brake releases and the casters can move freely.